 There are few effective treatments for nausea and other symptoms in patients with gastroparesis and related syndromes.

-Dr Pankaj Pasricha and colleagues from Maryland, USA performed a randomized trial of the ability of the neurokinin-1 receptor antagonist aprepitant to reduce symptoms in patients with chronic nausea and vomiting caused by gastroparesis or gastroparesis-like syndrome.
+Dr Pankaj Pasricha and associates from Maryland, USA, performed a randomized trial of the ability of the neurokinin-1 receptor antagonist aprepitant to reduce symptoms in patients with chronic nausea and vomiting caused by gastroparesis or gastroparesis-like syndrome.

-The team conducted a 4-week multicenter, double-masked trial of 126 patients with at least moderate symptoms of chronic nausea and vomiting of presumed gastric origin for a minimum of 6 months.
+The doctors conducted a 4-week multicenter, double-masked trial of 126 patients with at least moderate symptoms of chronic nausea and vomiting of presumed gastric origin for a minimum of 6 months.

 Patients were randomly assigned to groups given oral aprepitant or placebo.

-The team observed that adverse events, predominantly mild or moderate in severity grade, were more common with aprepitant.
+The team observed that adverse events, predominantly mild or moderate in severity grade, were more common in aprepitant.

-"These findings support the need to identify appropriate patient outcomes for trials of therapies for gastroparesis, including potential additional trials for aprepitant."
+Dr Pasricha's team concludes, "These findings support the need to identify appropriate patient outcomes for trials of therapies for gastroparesis, including potential additional trials for aprepitant".